FREND's program is successful

 patients experienced more rapid pain control with hypnosis.
 There

-toward lower final anxiety were also observed with attention and
+Trends toward lower final anxiety were also observed with attention

-hypnosis versus standard care, and with hypnosis versus attention;
+and hypnotherapy versus standard care, and with hypnosis versus

 requested and received less medication and had less oxygen desaturation